IIITLucknowSWEngg/CSITTeam005/Assignment1/SRS.md

 ---

 ## 11. Initial System Architecture

-- MERN stack (MongoDB, Express.js, React.js, Node.js).
+### Frontend:
+- **Framework:** React.js
+- **Styling:** Tailwind CSS
+- **State Management:** Redux
+- **API Communication:** REST APIs with Axios
+- **Real-Time Features:** WebSockets for live updates
+- **Mobile Integration:** A separate Flutter application for mobile users.

+### Backend:
+- **Framework:** Node.js with Express.js
+- **Database:** MongoDB (Collections for each data type)
+- **Authentication:** JWT for token-based authentication and Google OAuth/Social Logins for third-party authentication
+- **Real-Time Communication:** WebSocket (via Socket.IO) for live updates such as progress tracking and leaderboard rankings

+### Cloud Infrastructure:
-- Hosted on scalable cloud infrastructure for high availability.
+- **Hosting:** Hosted on scalable cloud infrastructure (e.g., AWS, Azure) for high availability and automatic scaling based on demand
+- **Load Balancing:** Using a load balancer to distribute traffic evenly across servers to ensure high availability and optimal performance during peak traffic times.
+- **CDN:** Content Delivery Network (CDN) for faster content delivery to users globally.

 ---

 ## 12. System Acceptance Criteria

-- Seamless real-time progress tracking across all devices.
+- **Seamless real-time progress tracking across all devices**:
+  - Progress should be reflected within 2 seconds across web and mobile platforms (iOS and Android).
+  - Ensure consistency in progress updates across all devices without discrepancies.
+  - The system should handle high concurrency (up to 10 million users concurrently) without performance degradation.

-- Zero critical failures for 6 months post-deployment.
+- **Zero Critical Failures for 6 Months Post-Deployment**:
+  - No critical system failures and fewer than 3 high-priority bugs per month.
+  - System uptime must be 99.9% over the first 6 months.
+  - Critical issues should be resolved within 24 hours of identification.
+  - Automated testing should cover core functionalities, ensuring reliable deployment and system integrity.

 ---